zivz/weatherapp_codelab/codelab.md

 ```

 Notice that we're using our CurrentWeather, and WeatherError as the success and failure cases.
-We'll create the `Current Weather Model` and `WeatherError` very soon.
+We'll create the `Current Weather` model and `WeatherError` very soon.

 #### Creating our data task
 Our data task, which will handle the api call will be consisted from constructing the url, firing the request and handling the response.